ElektraInitiative/libelektra/src/tools/gen/README.md

 ## Specification

-To avoid the problems we initally stated, we use [a specification](specification.ini).
+To avoid the problems we initially stated, we use [a specification](tests/lift.ini).
 Using the specification, we can generate code similar to the code above, but without any of the errors.
 To generate the code we use: